Must Use (MU) Plugin

 Upload the kinsta-mu-plugins folder and kinsta-mu-plugins.php file to the /wp-content/mu-plugins/ directory.

-This will install the plugin, and you can see it in your WordPress dashboard by logging in and going to Plugins > Must-Use.
+This installs the plugin, which you can view in your WordPress dashboard by logging in and navigating to Plugins > Must-Use.

 If your site is built with Bedrock or any boilerplate or framework that uses Composer, you’ll need to take some extra steps to install the Kinsta Must Use plugin on your site.